shyamsg/YMBS_DAMe/README.md

 ```

 ## Sorting and Filtering
 Now that we have the adapter removed, trimmed, corrected, merged sequences, we are ready to start to undo the lab work!
 For these steps, we are going to use a tool called [Begum](http://github.com/shyamsg/Begum) (DAMe's Mama).
 Currently, Begum has 2 submodules - sorting and filtering.
 We will go through these step by step.
+Before starting make a output directory called `begum`.

 ### Sorting